giangalv/RESEARCH_TRACK_2/README.md

 3. Access the notebook through the web browser by following the link provided in the terminal.

-4. Open the notebook file named `Client_Jup.ipynb`, inside the repository '/ros_simulation/scripts'.
+4. Open the notebook file named `Client_Jup.ipynb`, inside the repository `/ros_simulation/scripts`.

 5. Execute the cells in the notebook to interact with the simulation.
 The notebook provides instructions and explanations throughout the process.

 The Jupyter notebook serves as a convenient tool to understand and experiment with the simulation of the 2nd assignment.

-If you want to Launch the simulation and see the homework, you have firstly launch the jupyter file, how I explaned before and then use the launch file 'assingment1.launch' after running the 'roscore'.
+If you want to Launch the simulation and see the homework, you have firstly launch the jupyter file, how I explaned before and then use the launch file `assingment1.launch` after running the `roscore`.

 ## Statistical Analysis of the First RT1 Assignment